 Day 7: Tues 30 Apr - Bielaviežškaja Forest and Dzikaje Marsh

 Our final full day sees us continuing our exploration of the magical old-growth forests at Bielaviežškaja Pušča.
 There is great birding around our accommodation here, as well as at nearby sites such as the Dzikaje marsh which is another key breeding area for Aquatic Warbler – as other European populations have sadly declined, Belarus is now the European stronghold for this superb but rare bird.

-Raptors here include Montagu’s Harrier, Goshawk, Honey Buzzard, and both Lesser and Greater Spotted Eagles.
-Indeed, from about 20 breeding sites in Belarus of Greater Spotted Eagle, on this tour we visit what are arguably the best two, Dzikaje and Bielaviežškaja Pušča.
+Raptors here include Montagu’s Harrier, Goshawk, Honey Buzzard, and both Lesser and Greater Spotted Eagle.
+Indeed, from about 20 breeding sites in Belarus of Greater Spotted Eagle, on this tour we visit what are arguably the best two.
 Overnight in Bielaviežškaja Pušča.

-Day 8: Depart for Minsk and head home
+Day 8: Wed 1 May - Depart for Minsk and Head Home

 After breakfast, we depart for Minsk and the airport and our flight back to the UK.